istvan-bozo/automatic-engine/README.md

-These files belong to my Coursera course, Web Design for Everybody: Basics of Web Development & Coding Specialization.
+These files belongs to my Coursera course titled: Web Design for Everybody: Basics of Web Development & Coding Specialization.